samkearney/esta-ngl/docs/tutorial/interface_hierarchy.rst

 The cell has individual intensity and color properties.

-Note that interface and property definitions within the same :ref:`standard-objects-library` do not require the fully qualified class id which includes the :ref:`tutorial-identifiers-organization-id`.
+Note that object definitions and instances within the same :ref:`standard-objects-library` as their parent do not require the fully qualified class id which includes the :ref:`tutorial-identifiers-organization-id`, but can instantiated using the ``$`` root identifier which indicates the definition is within the root of the same library.

 These interface definitions give this device the tools to communicate information about its cell layout.
 Assuming the definitions above appear in a library with the class ``com.acme.definitions.1``,